Graduate Student Experience

 The University Tutoring center offers generalist writing tutoring, both in person and remote, for graduate students.
 Most recently, the Tutoring Center has extended its evening and weekend hours to provide as much flexibility as possible.
 Students seeking generalist writing tutoring should email email@example.com with their request.
 All requests are handled by the Assistant Director, Laura Corey, who will facilitate the initial appointment in Compass.

-The University of Hartford has several new housing options for our graduate students, including the recent renovation of existing housing, and future plans to renovate additional spaces.
+The University of Hartford has several new housing options for our graduate students, including the recent renovation of existing housing.

 We have designed our graduate housing so students like you can focus on the other important things in front of you as you prepare for your studies.
 The renovations upgraded the spaces and made them feel like home without the added stress of securing housing, finding furniture, and coordinating utilities.